Researchers warn that Christian nationalists are becoming more radical and are targeting voting

 The virtual briefing, which was not open to the public and included more than 50 members, staff and experts, focused on a new, 66-page report about the role of Christian nationalism in the Capitol attack, and on its “implications for the future of Democracy,” an announcement for the event read.
 Its goal was to bring awareness to Americans about what the caucus sees as the threats of Christian nationalism, organizers told The Washington Post.

 The report was released Feb.
 9 and is a project of the Baptist Joint Committee for Religious Liberty and the Freedom From Religion Foundation (FFRF).
 It chronicles in exhaustive detail the art, signs, flags, jewelry, spoken words and even a gallows that protesters brought Jan.
-6 that cited Christ and Christianity.
+6 that cited Jesus and Christianity.
 It also talks about various nonprofit groups, lawmakers and clergy who worked together to adorn Jan.
 6 and Donald Trump’s effort to overturn his electoral loss with theological fervor.
 It talks about the important role of race.

 During coronavirus crisis, Congress’s first caucus for nonreligious belief seeks a larger role in promoting science